WinstonF451/mikro/README.md

 You can directly load the assembler from the disk typing LOAD"6510+",8,1, once the file is loaded you type SYS64738, to run the assembler.
 Also you can load 6510+ via the main menu system on the disk (by loading the first file on the disk and then selecting 6510+).
+Also included in the folder is a series featured in Commodore Format magazine issue 45-50 June-Nover 1994 of a 6502 assembly language tutorial using the 6510+ assembler.
 ENJOY :)

 !![Screenshot of 6510+ assembler](6510+/6510+.jpg)